-What many hobbyists do not understand about mollies and their natural habitat is that although salt is very useful for disease prevention, it is the other ingredients in Marine Salt that really make a difference in molly health, and that is Calcium, Magnesium and the many other major and trace elements available there in.
+What many hobbyists do not understand about mollies and their natural habitat is that although salt is very useful for disease prevention, it is the other ingredients in Marine Salt that really make a difference in Molly health, and that is Calcium, Magnesium and the many other major/trace elements along with electrolytes available there in.

-What all Molly habitats have in common is hardness/high mineral water, NOT salt (although added true sea salt can be helpful during times of stress for all Mollies)!
+What ALL Molly habitats have in common is hardness/high mineral water, NOT salt (although added true sea salt can be helpful during times of stress for all Mollies)!

 Understanding this will go a long ways in keeping healthy, happy mollies.